• Skip to primary navigation

 • When you’re ready to make the sauce: squeeze out all excess water from cucumber by pushing it out while in the colander.
 Then get some thick paper towels, put cucumber in them and ring it out.

-• Put yogurt mixture in a clean, dry mixing bowl.
+• Put yogurt & sour cream mixture in a clean, dry mixing bowl.
 Add all ingredients except cucumber.
-Once thoroughly mixed add cucumber and refrigerate for at least one hour to let flavors blend.

-• Serve with your favorite Mediterranean food like falafel or gyros!
+• Serve with your favorite Mediterranean food like falafel or gyros.

 Video